-LIST OF F -IGURES Figure 1.
-The Nature Conservancy preserves open to research in Florida 3 Figure 2.
-Movement locations between 15 December 2019 - 11 August 2020 of an adult sandhill crane radio-tagged on Disney Wilderness Preserve Figure 3.
-Location of the proposed FAWN weather station at Apalachicola Bluffs and Ravines Preserve Figure 4.
-Location of the proposed FAWN weather station at Disney Wilderness Preserve 27 Figure 5.
-Location of the proposed FAWN weather station at Tiger Creek Preserve Figure 6.
-SFWMD and STOPR well and SFWMD weather station locations at Disney Wilderness Preserve 31 Figure 7.
-NEON tower and monitoring plot locations at Disney Wilderness Preserve 34 Figure 8.
-Location of the USGS seismic station at Disney Wilderness Preserve Figure 9.
-Location of RCID water quality monitoring at Disney Wilderness Preserve 36 Figure 10.
-Location of CWFI monitoring wells and vegetation transects at Saddle Blanket Scrub Preserve Figure 11.
-Location of CFWI wells and vegetation transects at Tiger Creek Preserve
+Figure 1.
+The Nature Conservancy preserves open to research in Florida2 Figure 2.
+Locations of transects, scoped gopher tortoise burrows, and habitat types at ABRP (Aug-Sep 2021 survey)9 Figure 3.
+Habitat types and location of habitat suitability points with corresponding photo ID at APRP (Aug-Sep 2021 survey)10 Figure 4.
+Map of gentian pinkroot plots at Calhoun15 Figure 5.
+20-meter radius plot for gentian pinkroot, with $3-2.5$ meter subplots located at 0° , 120°, and 240° at Calhoun Spigelia16 Figure 6.
+Movements from December 2019-December 2020 of an adult Florida sandhill crane radio-tagged on Disney Wilderness Preserve, Florida23 Figure 7.
+Movements from 2020-2021 of a juvenile Florida sandhill crane that hatched from a nest on Disney Wilderness Preserved but was captured and radio-tagged while with its parents in a Poinciana, Florida suburban area in November 202024 Figure 8.
+Map of gentian pinkroot plots at Rock Hill32 Figure 9.
+20-meter radius plot for pinkroot gentian, with $3-2.5$ meter subplots located at 0° , 120°, and 240° Figure 10.
+Location of the proposed FAWN weather station at Apalachicola Bluffs and Ravines Preserve Figure 11.
+Location of the proposed FAWN weather station at Disney Wilderness Preserve 39 Location of the proposed FAWN weather station at Tiger Creek Preserve40 Figure 13.
+SFWMD and STOPR well and SFWMD weather station locations at Disney Wilderness Preserve43 Figure 14.
+NEON tower and monitoring plot locations at Disney Wilderness Preserve 47 Figure 15.
+Location of the USGS seismic station at Disney Wilderness Preserve48 Figure 16.
+Location of RCID water quality monitoring at Disney Wilderness Preserve49 Figure 17.
+Location of CWFI monitoring wells at Saddle Blanket Scrub Preserve51 Figure 18.
+Location of CFWI monitoring wells and vegetation transects at Tiger Creek Preserve 52